 ADJUSTABLE LIFE VS. UNIVERSAL LIFE INSURANCE

 Adjustable life insurance is often another term for universal life insurance, which is known for its flexible premiums and adjustable death benefits.
-The flexibility primarily lies in the ability to use the accrued cash value to pay premiums, which can help maintain the policy during financial hardships without out-of-pocket expenditures.
+You can use the accrued cash value to pay premiums, helping maintain the policy during financial hardships without out-of-pocket costs.

-Adjustable life insurance is a type of life insurance policy distinguished by its adaptable features, including flexible premiums and adjustable death benefits, which accommodate changing personal and financial situations over time.
+Adjustable life policies stand out through their adaptable features, including flexible premiums and adjustable death benefits.
+These features accommodate changing personal and financial situations over time.

-• Flexible Premium: An adjustable life insurance policy's flexible premium is among its key features.
-The policyholder can increase or decrease premium payments, depending on their financial circumstances.
-Increasing premiums can accelerate cash value growth while reducing premiums can ease financial burdens during more challenging times without compromising coverage.
+- Flexible Premium: You can increase or decrease premium payments depending on your financial circumstances.
+Increasing premiums accelerates cash value growth, while reducing premiums eases financial burdens during challenging times without compromising coverage.

-• Death Benefit Adjustments: With adjustable life insurance, you can increase or decrease your death benefit throughout the policy.
-For instance, if you experience a significant life event like the birth of a child or a significant increase in mortgage responsibilities, you might choose to increase the death benefit to ensure your family's financial security.
+- Death Benefit Adjustments: With adjustable life insurance, you can increase or decrease your death benefit throughout the policy.
+For instance, if you experience a life event like the birth of a child or increased mortgage responsibilities, you might choose to increase the death benefit to ensure your family's financial security.
 Conversely, if your financial obligations decrease, such as when children become financially independent or debt is fully paid off, you might opt to lower the death benefit, which can result in lower premium costs.

-• Cash Value Component: This feature acts as a financial cushion that can be utilized during the policy's term.
-The policy owner of an adjustable life policy can access the cash value through loans or withdrawals, which provides financial flexibility during unforeseen circumstances.
-The management of this component is important, as it affects the policy's longevity and efficacy.
+- Cash Value Component: This feature acts as a financial cushion that you can use during the policy's term.
+You can access the cash value through loans or withdrawals, providing financial flexibility during unforeseen circumstances.
+Managing this component affects the policy's longevity and effectiveness.

 MONEYGEEK EXPERT TIP